Preamble

 Most of the other posters below are more self-evident, even though some stretch the imagination to its limits.

-Poster for a foot message.
+Poster for a foot massage.

 Poster for clean water.